 In 1902, Cunard commenced negotiations with the British Government to build two large liners capable of capturing the transatlantic speed record.

 The British Government was concerned that the German fleet was not only suitable for use in a wartime scenario on trooping and armed merchant cruiser duties, but also that the fleet had upstaged British might and prowess on the North Atlantic.

 In 1903 an agreement was reached.
 The Government provided a £2,600,000 loan to Cunard, as well as the agreement to make an annual payment to Cunard on the condition that the two ships were built to specifications allowing them to be easily converted into armed merchant cruisers; should the need arise.

-The Mauretania was launched by the Duchess of Roxburghe.
-It was a quadruple screw ship driven by direct-drive steam turbines.
-Although the propulsion machinery was identical to that of the Lusitania two modifications gave the Mauretania a slight edge over its sister.
-The diameter of the propeller blades was slightly larger and the turbines were fitted with more rows of blades.
+Built at the Swan Hunter Newcastle upon Tyne yard, Mauretania was launched by the Duchess of Roxburghe.
+Mauretania had steam turbine machinery that was identical to that of the Lusitania (Lusitania having been built at John Brown on the Clyde).
+However, two modifications were made by Swan Hunter that the Mauretania improved speed; firstly the diameter of the propeller blades was larger and the turbines were fitted with additional blades, allowing them to move faster.